 - Physical Education

-- PSHEE and Citizenship
+- PSHEE and Citizenship (we call it Skills for Life SKL)

 - RE

 To meet the needs of the National Curriculum all students will have 4 hours a week studying English and mathematics.
 Most students will then take English, English Literature, mathematics and some years the most able also take possibly statistics or further maths GCSEs during KS4.
 Most students will take 2 GCSEs in science.
 Some students will want to study triple science.
 They will have to complete double science work in normal science lessons and have an extra 5 lessons in options time to top up their knowledge to make 3 GCSEs in science rather than 2.